Julian Stewart Lindsay

-Lindsay wrote the string and horn arrangement on Lyin' In Bed by Ziggy Marley and the Melody Makers mixing reggae with symphonic music.
+Lindsay wrote the string and horn arrangement on the 1984 Ziggy Marley and the Melody Makers song "Lyin' in Bed", which mixed reggae with symphonic music.
 He also played keyboards for some of the Culture Club sessions; notably piano on "Victims" on Colour by Numbers.
-Lindsay also co-wrote on the majority of the debut album of Jermaine Stewart's The Word Is Out.
+Lindsay also co-wrote on the majority of Jermaine Stewart's debut album The Word Is Out.
 Lindsay has written the music for television films and documentaries, including arranging the music for the television series Jonathan Creek.

-In 1999 he was commissioned by the Durham Cathedral Chorister School to write a new work for the millennium to be performed in Durham Cathedral.
+In 1999, he was commissioned by Durham Cathedral's Chorister School to write a new work for the millennium to be performed in Durham Cathedral.
 The result was Vox Dei, a spiritual work inspired by the notion of godliness/spirituality being in everything and everyone.
 It was performed with a choir of some 200 singers.
-The organist was Daniel Hyde, who subsequently became an organ scholar at King's College Cambridge.
-The soloist who sang the title rôle in Vox Dei at its première was Gena West.
+The organist was Daniel Hyde, and the soloist was Gena West.

 Lindsay composed the music for Fox Wars which broadcast on 22 October 2013.